-Non-student submissions: We accept non-UST and non-student submission on a rolling basis.
+Non-student submissions: We accept non-UST and non-student submissions on a rolling basis.
 Please see the unsolicited submissions guidelines below for more information on the submissions process.

-Student submissions are reviewed anonymously by the Notes and Comments Committee twice each year: once during the fall semester and once during the spring semester.
-To be considered for publication you must remove your name, exam ID number, and any other identifying information from your article.
-Email your article along with your completed Notes and Comments Survey to Bethany Fletcher, at email@example.com.
+Student submissions are reviewed anonymously by the Notes and Comments Committee.
+To be considered for publication, remove your name, exam ID number, and any other identifying information from your article.
+Email your article to Bethany Fletcher at firstname.lastname@example.org.

 For students interested in learning more about publishing with the UST Law Journal, the particulars of UST's upper-level writing requirement, or about how to write a publishable law review article generally, we have made the following documents available for download:

-Choosing a Research Paper Topic & Considerations for Publication.
-A document put together by Debby Hackerson, one of our esteemed research librarians, that contains a wealth of information regarding academic legal writing.
+Choosing a Research Paper Topic and Considerations for Publication: A document put together by Debby Hackerson, one of our esteemed research librarians, that contains a wealth of information regarding academic legal writing.
 Topics covered include topic selection, preemption checking, and avoiding plagiarism.

-The law journal accepts submissions during the academic year between August 1st and March 31st.
+The Law Journal accepts submissions during the academic year between August 1 and March 31.
 The submissions committee meets monthly to review submissions received during the previous month.
 Because of this schedule, it is not possible to rush review of a submission.
 Authors can expect the submissions committee to decide whether to publish within 6 to 8 weeks after their article is submitted.

-Authors submitting an article must be either be pursuing or in possession of a J.D. degree.
+Authors submitting an article must either be pursuing or in possession of a juris doctor.
 The University of St. Thomas Law Journal submission committee guidelines are for authors not affiliated with the school.
-UST-Law students should publish their article through the Note and Comment process described in the sections above.
+UST School of Law students should publish their article through the Notes and Comments process described above.